-Together with RECCO, ISPO thus organized a workshop exclusively for dealers and journalists, where an avalanche emergency scenario was simulated with several people being buried.
-Under the leadership of the state-certified mountain and ski guide Jörg Brejcha, the search for victims buried under the snow in different scenarios was simulated and practiced.
+Together with Recco, ISPO organized a workshopexclusively for retailers and journalists, in which an avalanche emergency scenario with multiple burials was simulated.
+Under the direction of the state-certified mountain and ski guide Jörg Brejcha, the search for buried victims was simulated and practiced in different scenarios.

-The exercise was an impressive demonstration of how important the correct and routine handling of avalanche emergency equipment is.
-The joint sounding of an avalanche field, where the search was on to find someone trapped completely without safety equipment, was a new and informative experience for many of the participants.
+The exercise showed impressively how important the correct and routine handling of the emergency equipment is.
+Especially the joint probing of an avalanche field, in which a buried person has to be searched for completely without safety equipment, was a new experience for many participants.

-In the course of the workshop, the participants also had the opportunity to learn about how the RECCO detector works at first hand.
-During the search, the detector emits a signal which is returned by a reflector integrated in the clothing of the person buried.
-RECCO reflectors can and should not replace the avalanche transceiver.
-However, winter sports clothing with integrated RECCO reflectors increases the chance of all winter sportsmen being found in the event of an avalanche burial.
+During the workshop, the participants also had the opportunity to learn how the Recco detector works.
+During the search, the detector emits a signal that is sent back by a reflector integrated into the buried victim's clothing.
+Recco reflectors cannot and should not replace the avalanche transceiver.
+But winter sports clothing with integrated reflectors increases the chance of being found for every winter sportsman in the event of an avalanche burial.